muellerzr/muellerzr.github.io/_posts/blogs/2020-1-21-A-New-Year.md

+---
+layout: post
+category: blogs
-# New Year, New Adventures
+title: New Year, New Adventures
+---

 I realize I haven't been updating this as much as I would have liked to, so this year I intend on publishing one new blog a month.
 These blogs will be on whatever topic I focused on that month (or previous months), along with any major guides or updates I might have had.
 Let's start with the New Year: